Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.

 It might seem like a lot but once you start, take it step-by-step, not rushing it or thinking about the end product, you'll be fine.

-Suffice it to say, you will learn a lot on the job like I did, but with a lot less trial and error.
+Suffice it to say, you will learn a lot on the job as I did, but with a lot less trial and error.

 These steps worked for me and right now, online course creation is my job, together with running onlinecoursehost.com.

 I hope this guide has answered some of your questions and cleared up any confusion you may have had about how to create an online course.

 So, what's next?